dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 ##### The Graphics Window
 The image is generated and shown in a new graphics window (whose icon is the Java logo).
-Under *File*, the useful feature is *Save As...*.
-Under *View*, you can zoom in and out, and you can click grid lines if it helps read the graph better.
+Under *File*, the useful feature is *Save As...*, through which you can save the graph as a .png or .gif file.
+Under *View*, you can *Zoom* in and out, and you can click *Grid Lines* if it helps read the graph better.

 #### Histogram